simatic-ax/standardizer-tutorial-lib/doc/setup.md

 - `name: standardizer-tutorial-lib` Contains the project name.
 In this case the library has the name `standardizer-tutorial-lib`
 - `version: 0.0.1` the version of the library.
-- `type: lib` the project type is lib (library project) another valid value is `app` (Application)
+- `type: lib` the project type is lib (library project) another valid value is `app` (application)

 > Note:
 >
-> - a library need always a namespace
+> - a library always needs a namespace
-> - a library can not be executed directly on a PLC
-> - because a library must not have a `CONFIGURATION` and a `PROGRAM` section, which is necessary to be executed on a PLC
+> - a library can not be executed directly on a PLC because a library must have a `CONFIGURATION` and a `PROGRAM` section, which is necessary to be executed on a PLC

 #### **devDependencies**

-This section contains dte dependencies,, which are necessary during the development.
-Here just the `@ax/sdk` in version `0.2.499` is required.
+This section contains dev dependencies which are necessary during the development.
+In this case just the `@ax/sdk` in version `0.2.499` is required.

 #### **dependencies** and **registries**

-In this tutorial we also need some other libraries.
-Hence this are dependencies which are necessary for building the library.
+In this tutorial we need some other libraries.
+Hence these are dependencies which are necessary for building the library.

-In this example, there are two further libraries form the `@simatic-ax` registry required.
+In this example, there are two further libraries from the `@simatic-ax` registry required.

-For the moment, it's not important to know what the content of this libraries is.
-This libraries are hosted on GitHub.
-So we've to tell apax, where the GitHub Registry is located.
+For the moment, it's not important to know what the content of these libraries is.
+These libraries are hosted on GitHub.
+So we've to tell Apax, where the GitHub registry is located.
 This will be done in the section `registries`
 The URL of the Github registry is:

 ```iec-st